dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ```
 ???
 * remember that this is a tree
-* descendent would include any nested li's
+* descendent would include any nested li's: 1,2,nested1, 3
-* child would only include direct children, so say a nested `ol`'s children would be left untouched
+* child would only include direct children, so say a nested `ol`'s children would be left untouched: 1,2,3
-* adjacent sibling, directly adjacent with no elemnts in between
+* adjacent sibling, directly adjacent with no elemnts in between: list1
-* general sibling any matching as long as parent is same
+* general sibling any matching as long as parent is same: list1, list2